-The Company applied for salary subsidy under the government's relief policy because its operations were affected by the pandemic, and received a subsidy of \$19,000 thousand as of December 31, 2021.
+The Group applied for salary subsidy under the government's relief policy because its operations were affected by the pandemic, and received a subsidy of \$19,000 thousand as of December 31, 2021.

-The Company has taken the economic impact of the outbreak into account in making significant accounting estimates based on information available at the balance sheet date.
+The Group has taken the economic impact of the outbreak into account in making significant accounting estimates based on information available at the balance sheet date.

-31. Information on Foreign Currency-denominated Assets and Liabilities of Significant Influence The following information is aggregated by the foreign currencies other than the functional currency of the Company and the exchange rates between foreign currencies and the functional currency are disclosed.
+31. Information on Foreign Currency-denominated Assets and Liabilities of Significant Influence The following information is aggregated by the foreign currencies other than the functional currency of the Group and the exchange rates between foreign currencies and the functional currency are disclosed.
 The foreign currency assets and liabilities with significant impact are as follows:

-Foreign currencies Exchange rate Carrying amount Foreign currency assets Monetary items JPY \$ 346,152 0.2405 (JPY: NTD) \$ 83,249 Foreign currency liabilities Monetary items JPY 807,160 0.2405 (JPY: NTD) \$ 194,122 December 31, 2020 Foreign currencies Evahanga rata Carrying amount Foreign currency assets Monetary items JPY \$ 436,429 Exchange rate 0.2763 (JPY: NTD) \$ 120,585 Foreign currency liabilities Monetary items JPY 702,464 0.2763 (JPY: NTD) \$ 194,091
+Foreign currencies Exchange rate Carrying amount Foreign currency assets Monetary items JPY \$ 346,152 0.2405 (JPY: NTD) \$ 83,249 Foreign currency liabilities Monetary items JPY 807,160 0.2405 (JPY: NTD) \$ 194,122

+Foreign currencies Exchange rate Carrying amount Foreign currency assets Monetary items JPY \$ 436,429 0.2763 (JPY: NTD) \$ 120,585 Foreign currency liabilities Monetary items JPY - 702,464 0.2763 (JPY: NTD) \$ 194 , 091